Bright & Tender Spinach Crepes

 Storage

-In the refrigerator: Once cooled, store in a resealable bag or an airtight container for up to 3 days.
+Store crepes in a resealable bag or an airtight container for up to 3 days.

-In the Freezer: Divide into stacks or portions depending on quantity, and store in a freezer bag or airtight container for up to 2 months.
+Divide into stacks or portions depending on quantity, and store in a freezer bag or airtight container for up to 2 months.

 Notes